alibaba/BizCharts/doc_en/api/guide.md

 ### 1、top 	*Boolean*
 Specify whether the guide is drawn on the canvas top.
-The default is false, that is drawn at the bottom
+The default is false, that will be drawed at the bottom.

 ### 2、start 	*Object | Function | Array*
 - Object using chart x,y  corresponding to the original data.
 For example: {time: ‘2010-01-01’, value: 200}.